Us and Them (Shinedown album)

-Us and Them is the second studio album by American rock band Shinedown, released on October 4, 2005.
+Us and Them is the second studio album by American rock band Shinedown, released on October 4, 2005, by Atlantic Records.
 Recorded in Jacksonville, Florida and Sanford, Florida, the album had three singles, two of which, "Save Me" and "I Dare You," were used as themes for WWE pay-per-view events No Mercy 2005 and WrestleMania 22 respectively.
-On March 19, 2018 Us and Them was certified Platinum by the RIAA for selling 1 million units in the United States.
+On March 19, 2018, Us and Them was certified Platinum by the RIAA for selling one million units in the United States.
 Us and Them is the last album to feature guitarist Jasin Todd and bassist Brad Stewart.

 Track listing

 Additional songs

 This song was featured on a separate CD that was sold bundled with the album at Best Buy for a limited time following the album's release.

 This song was an exclusive download that could only be accessed with a code found exclusively in versions of the CD sold at Wal-Mart.